Kentian Scholarship Foundation

 One of Peter’s philosophies is that “education is the best gift‟ and they wish to acknowledge the school that set him on his path to success by supporting others.

-- be committed to her studies
+- is committed to her studies

 Virgin Australia Scholarship